cidrblock/drawthe.net/README.md

-## drawthe.net: Decent Looking Diagrams for Engineers
+## drawthe.net: Decent looking diagrams for engineers.

 drawthe.net draws network diagrams dynamically from a text file describing the placement, layout and icons.
 Given a yaml file describing the hierarchy of the network and it's connections, a resulting diagram will be created.